The Lampies: Releases

-After the sale of the series to LP Productions, the company began relaunching the series.
-An introductory DVD – Switch Onto the Lampies was launched on 7 April 2008.
-A full DVD release containing the first half of the first series - "A Bit of a Jam and Other Stories", was released on 19 May 2008.
+The series has seen two DVD releases that were intended to relaunch the series for a new generation after the sale of the series to LP Productions.
+The first release, "Switch Onto the Lampies" was released on 7 April 2008, where £2 from the sale of the DVD went towards the Save the Children protection work.
+The second, "A Bit of a Jam and Other Stories", was released on 19 May 2008 and contains the first half of the first series.

-LP Productions formed a partnership with Save the Children in 2008, where £2 from the sale of the introductory DVD went towards the Save the Children protection work.